JAjorgbor/shoez-store/README.md

 - Live Site URL: [cick here to see the live site](https://JAjorgbor.github.io/shoez-store/)

 ## My process
-I built the layout with html css and bootstrap with consideration for genral breakpoints to make the website responsive, I then used javascript dom manipulation to make the website more interactive particularly uin the navigation hamburger menue
+I built the layout with HTML CSS and bootstrap with consideration for genral breakpoints to make the website responsive, I then used Javascript dom manipulation to make the website more interactive particularly uin the navigation hamburger menue

 ### Built with